Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 \subsection{Generalization to CFTs}

-Let us now consider the groundstates of CFTs.
-As above, our conclusions remain valid for both bosonic and fermionic systems.
+Let us now consider the groundstates of a family of strongly correlated gapless systems, CFTs.
+As above, our conclusions remain valid for both bosonic and fermionic definitions of the LN.
 First, we note that when $A$ has a corner, it is known that the R\'enyi entropy contains a corner term that is logarithmically divergent $S_n(A)= c_n |\partial A| - a_n(\theta)\log(|\partial A|/\delta)+\cdots$, where $\delta$ is a UV cutoff.
-The corner function is thus protected from UV details.
-In the case where $B$ is the complement of $A$, we have $\mathcal E(A,B)=S_{1/2}(A)$, and the LN will also possess a logarithmically divergent corner contribution.
-Fluctuations of a conserved charge will also have a logarithmically divergent corner term .\cite{Estienne, Herviou} These logarithmic enhancements will also appear when two corners meet, in particular for the adjacent and hourglass geometries, as we now discuss.
+The corner function is thus protected from UV details \red{by the logarithm, and is thus determined by CFT data}.
+In the case where $B$ is the complement of $A$, we have $\mathcal E(A,B)=S_{1/2}(A)$, and the LN will also possess a logarithmically divergent corner contribution with prefactor $a_{1/2}(\theta)$.
+In the case of the free scalar and Dirac fermion CFTs, exact results in the nearly-smooth limit $\theta\approx \pi$ are available due to a special boson-fermion duality,\cite{Bueno-twist} and at other angles from lattice numerics.\cite{Helmes,Tonni} Fluctuations of a conserved charge will also have a logarithmically divergent corner term.\cite{Estienne, Herviou} These logarithmic enhancements will also appear when two corners meet, in particular for the adjacent and hourglass geometries, as we now discuss.